ajweeks/ajweeks.com/pages/apex-engine.md

 author: AJ Weeks
 ---

-## Apex Engine
+## Crowchild (Apex Engine)
+###### 2016

 - C++, SFML, Box2D

 > This project was discontinued in late 2016.

-Apex Engine is my first personal 2D game engine, written using C++.
+Crowchild is the code name for a game I began making using my custom-built "Apex Engine".
+It is my first 2D game engine written using C++.
 It supports some basic game functionality and utilizes Box2D for physics and SFML for window creation and input management.

-I began adding features that could be used in an RPG-like game, and decided to call the game Crowchild.
-It never became more than the simple prototype you can see here.
+School got in the way of me continuing this project further, and then I began working on a new 3D engine once I had some free time again.

 ### Notable features
- - Custom debug overlay / UI (color editor, drop downs, buttons, sliders)
+ - Debug user-interface overlay (color editor, drop downs, buttons, sliders)
- - Dynamic text box (using 9-slice sprite rendering)
+ - Dynamically-sized 9-slice sprite rendering
-- Character dialogue system
+ - Barebones character dialogue system
- - Real-time light editor (position, radius, falloff)
+ - Real-time light editor (position, radius, colour, falloff)
  - Custom keybindings (editable via pause menu)

  <a data-fancybox="gallery" href="/assets/img/apex-engine-logo.jpg"><img src="/assets/img/apex-engine-logo.jpg"  width="35.5%"></a>